 Mindfulness aims to solve the problem of going through life in a sleepwalking, oblivious, unaware manner.
 The dangerous thing about awareness is that we don’t notice we’re unaware until we become aware!
-Therefore, we must always assume that we can be more aware then we currently are.
+Therefore, we must always assume that we can be more aware than we currently are.

 Broadly speaking, mindfulness refers to the quality of being conscious or aware of the self/world.
 Influential mindfulness instructor Jon Kabat-Zinn famously defines mindfulness as: